Skip to main content

 Protocols for Female Hormonal Balance

-For women navigating the transitions of and post-menopause, hormonal optimization aims to alleviate symptoms like hot flashes, night sweats, vaginal dryness, and mood changes.
+For women navigating the transitions of perimenopause and post-menopause, hormonal optimization aims to alleviate symptoms like hot flashes, night sweats, vaginal dryness, and mood changes.
 Protocols are highly individualized, based on symptoms and lab results.

 Therapies often involve bioidentical estrogen, delivered via patches or gels to ensure stable absorption.
 For women with a uterus, progesterone is co-administered to protect the uterine lining.
 A growing body of clinical practice also recognizes the benefits of low-dose testosterone for women, which can improve libido, energy levels, and mood.